mattb00ker/100-days-of-code/r1-log.md

 Moved back to python for today. looked at different ways of displaying data using twitter. images, graphs, and text formatting were all explored.
 Tables remain out of reach.

 ### R1D9
+Kept on pluggin away at my Java Script today.
+Also looked into LoRa on a meshtastic board, I may want to produce an airplane tracker at some point.